corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/prerequisites/_index.md

 For information about the prerequisites for multi-worker cluster deployments, see [Prerequisites for Cluster Deployments]({{< relref "../../../deploying-operating/deployment/prerequisites.md" >}}).

 {{< note >}}
 You cannot start Corda via the CSDE `startCorda` task if any existing local programs are using ports 5432, 5005, or 8888.
 Reserve these ports.
+For more information, see [Required CSDE Ports]({{< relref "#required-csde-ports" >}}).
 {{< /note >}}

 ## Software Prerequisites